 - Travel off-season: You might be able to score great deals on flights or accommodations when you adjust your timeline.

-- Use credit card or airline points: Cashing in points or miles for flights can be a fantastic value if you know how to use them.
+- Use a credit card or airline points: Cashing in points or miles for flights can be a fantastic value if you know how to use them.